Lap Welds in Auto Body: Definition and When to Use Them

 3 Inspect each tack Stronger fusion

-You should stitch weld along the seam, spacing each pass so the metal cools between shots.
+You should stitch weld along the seam and space each pass so the metal cools between shots.
 That keeps the joint strong and helps you avoid cold lap defects.
 Keep your travel steady and watch for full tie-in at the overlap edges.
-Afterward, you can grind the seam smooth and apply metal filler if needed for a cleaner finish.

 How to Protect Lap Welds From Rust

 Once the weld is complete and the seam is cleaned up, protect the lap joint before moisture gets a chance to work in.
-Grind the weld smooth, then use a filler like Metal2metal if you need to level the surface and reduce corrosion traps.
+Grind the weld smooth only where needed, then use a metal filler if you need to level the surface and reduce corrosion traps.

-In the overlap, apply weld-thru primer so bare steel isn’t left exposed inside the seam.
+In the overlap, apply weld-thru primer before welding when the product suits your process and repair area.
 Keep the overlap tight, ideally no more than 1 inch, because excess overlap can trap water and invite rust.

-Next, brush on a quality seam sealer, such as 3M brushable seam sealer, to mimic factory seams and block water intrusion.
+Next, brush on a quality seam sealer to mimic factory seams and block water intrusion.
 After that, finish with durable protective coatings matched to the repair.
 Using a product like Rust-Oleum can further enhance rust protection for the lap welds.

 Brush on a quality seam sealer to mimic factory seams and block water intrusion, then finish with durable protective coatings.

-Make inspection part of your preventive maintenance routine: check for cracks, chips, or lifted edges, and reapply coatings when needed.
-If you stay disciplined, you keep the joint sealed, the panel strong, and your repair free from corrosion that can undermine your work.
+Make inspection part of your preventive maintenance routine.
+Check for cracks, chips, or lifted edges, and reapply coatings when needed.
+If you stay disciplined, you keep the joint sealed, the panel strong, and the repair protected from corrosion.

 Frequently Asked Questions